You have a brilliant idea, but you have no idea how to build a startup. And you can’t code. You have 4 options:

 - Expertise: He/she must be, at least, as good doing his stuff, as you are doing yours.
 This might seem subjective and it is, but you can try to make it rational: If you are i.e. a student coming out of college with a great deal of energy but not so much experience, then it makes sense to stick to a promising CTO that is also finishing the software engineering course.
 But if you are a senior consultant with a good position in a big firm or an experienced marketeer that brings market knowledge in the palm of your hand, so you should look for a soulmate with a comparable depth of knowledge and track record in his area.
 There is not a recipe for this match, so be sure you feel safe and comfortable with his experience and execution power.
 Look at his portfolio and ask an expert (an exempt one) to make a validation of the quality of the work.

-- Alignment: If you are going on this adventure together it is very important that you have your expectations matched.
+- Alignment: If you are going on this adventure together you must have your expectations aligned.
 Discuss roughly the (i) roadmap, (ii) equity split & salaries, (iii) work culture and the most importantly (iv) the paths you envision for the startup must coexist.
-I don’t mean you need to be 100% in tune for every topic and never discussing any detail.
+I don’t mean you need to be 100% in tune on every topic and never discussing any detail.
 It is the total opposite, it is very healthy to discuss a bit or as much as possible.
-With discussion you will be sure you are not dating a passive aggressive mate (1 of the 12 developers archetypes) that can put your relationship into a dangerous position when he explodes after a long silence.
+With discussion, you will be sure you are not dating a passive-aggressive mate (1 of the 12 developers archetypes) that can put your relationship into a dangerous position when he explodes after a long silence.
 So with a bit of discussion you will understand ASAP if you can get to a quorum and be aligned, otherwise you might be divorcing later and the cost would be: your energy, time and money.
-Also, be sure you are not in a “atomic relationship”.
-You are in an atomic relationship when you discuss a lot and each discussion reach the point where you are discussing atoms and epistemology.
+Also, be sure you are not in an “atomic relationship”.
+You are in an atomic relationship when you discuss a lot and each discussion reaches the point where you are discussing atoms and epistemology.
 This is also very dangerous because you will consume your energy in the wrong topics and although it might seem so, your energy is not infinite.

 - Responsibility: For sure you agree that responsibility is a key role for success and you want to be successful.
 So remember to make this check: Your CTO is responsible.
-There are many ways for testing responsibility, my pragmatic and simple suggestion in this case is asking for some deliverable for a meeting and make the test.
+There are many ways to test responsibility, my pragmatic and simple suggestion, in this case, is asking for some deliverable for a meeting and make the test.
 Imagine you will meet a mentor in a few days.
-Ask your future CTO to commit to develop a deliverable in a short time.
+Ask your future CTO to commit to developing a deliverable in a short time.
 Something feasible and not too complex.
-Could be a roadmap, a budget estimate.
-If he commits and delivers a good work: perfect.
+It could be a roadmap, a budget estimate.
+If he commits and delivers good work: perfect.
 If he commits and doesn’t deliver: red alert!!
 If he can’t commit maybe we go back to point 3. (commitment).

 - Last, but crucial: Communication: It is a commonplace that tech people tend to have communication problems.
 Many developers you will know share this attraction for being alone in their “cave” with their 7 screens and low light.
 That is ok, not a problem, but your CTO must be able to communicate easily and naturally and not as if he is a super sapient master of the universe, making you feel dumb.
 Remember, he won’t be in the basement forever.
 When you are successful, you will grow your team and your Soulmate-CTO will need to run a horde of developers, you don’t want him to be a dictator, but he shouldn’t also be a submissive follower.
 Some team leading capabilities and for sure good communication skills are mandatory to avoid big problems in the future with you and all the team.